 Secondly, the Citadel Campus also has its own dedicated fire department.
-Indeed, this fire department can deal with any incidents in a matter of minutes.
+This fire department can deal with any incidents in a matter of minutes.

 Thirdly, Switch protects against cybersecurity threats to the highly-confidential and mission-critical data of its customers.
 Specifically, Switch’s data centers are fully redundant systems and have total fault tolerance.
 The company utilizes the most stringent operational protocols to ensure its customers’ infrastructure is always on.